TomYeoman/reading-list/README.md

 - 😍 White hat UX design

 ## Development Philosophy
--  👀 The Pragmatic Programmer
+-  🌓 The Pragmatic Programmer

 ## Languages
-- 🌑 Modular javascript
+- 🌖 Modular javascript
+- 😍 Javascript the hard parts

 ## Self improvement
 - 😍 The subtle art of not giving a f*ck
 - 😃 The miracle morning
+- 🌖 The miracle equation
-- 🌒 How to to stop worrying and start living
+- 😃 How to to stop worrying and start living

 Psychology
 - 😍 The talent code